twinsunllc/atlassian-connect/README.md

 This provides the following features:
  - Connect App Descriptor
  - Lifecycle Event Webhooks (enabled, disabled, installed, uninstalled)
- - Tracking of app installs and uninstalls
+ - Database tracking of app installs and uninstalls
- - TODO: JWT authentication and token management
+ - JWT authentication and request management

 ## Installation
 Add this line to your application's Gemfile: